 Slots are generally available to the adult public in licensed offline casinos, taverns, clubs, online casinos, and other gaming facilities.
 However, we find it quite funny that many adult gamblers and gamers – some may even call themselves veteran gamblers or expert gamers – cannot differentiate one slot machine from the other, believing all are the same – click here.

-Admittedly, the fact that all slot machines look exactly the same physically and use the same style of reels and graphics can be quite misleading.
-Nonetheless, by mere legal regulation, there are what are called a CLASS II slot machine and a CLASS III slot machine with differences only perceptible with an informed examination of both machines.
+Admittedly, the fact that all slot machines look the same physically and use the same style of reels and graphics can be quite misleading.
+Nonetheless, by mere legal regulation, there are what are called CLASS II slot machines and CLASS III slot machines with differences only perceptible with an informed examination of both machines.